Tomires/thesis/shared.md

 ### Script entities

 The following section contains information about script entities used in both the battle and exploration part of the game.

+#### Save file

+Retrieves data from and saves data to player's save file.
+Handles initialisation of new save files with default values.

+#### Proxy

+Collection proxies in Defold handle loading and unloading collections, structures that contain game objects and can be thought of as scenes of the game.
+The proxy scripts handles switching between the menu, battle and exploration parts of the game, allocating system resources as needed.

+#### Menu GUI

+Includes input handling for buttons in the game menu.

+#### Tutorial GUI

+Controls display of tutorial images.

+#### Render script

+The game includes an implementation of a render script that maintains fixed aspect ratio by Defold developer Björn Ritzl.

 #### Map